acikogun/linux-labs/local-centos-repo/README.md

-# CentOS 7 as a local rpm mirror
+# CentOS 7 as a local rpm repository mirror

 ## Overview